Retrockit/ansible_lab/README.md

         c. your id_rsa and id_rsa.pub keys will be saved to the current directory

-3. Wait for the VMs to be created.
-Vagrant will prompt for your windows credentials to create the SMB share.
-Please provide when asked.
+3. type: `vagrant up`

-4. Wait about 3-5 minutes for the VMs to be create
+4. Wait about 3-5 minutes for the VMs to be create (NOTE: You will prompted once to enter credentials to mount the SMB share.
+Make sure to enter your windows username and password correctly.)

 4. Once done type:

     `vagrant ssh controlnode`

 5. Once you've remoted into the controlnode type: